amylour/BakeStock/README.md

 ### Sales Menu
 Similar to the opening menu, the user is prompted to enter their menu option choice.
-Th user is informed of any invalid input and prompted to try again.
+The user is informed of any invalid input and prompted to try again.
 ![Sales menu screenshot](documentation/readme/sales_menu_f.png)